protobeard/madagascar_vanilla/README.md

     * If mod is active, Madagascar Vanilla will defer to it: setting for Disable Learning Helper Button will do nothing.
 * [\[KV\] Save Storage, Outfit, Crafting, Drug & Operation Settings \[1.5/1.6\]][kv_save_storage] by firshpear, Taranchuk, and KiameV
     * An excellent mod with a terrible name.
+* [Tweaks Galore][[tweaks_galore]] by Neronix17
+    * If mod is active, Madagascar Vanilla will defer to it: setting for Display Correct Milk Type will do nothing.

 ### Specifically Incompatible With